Drouin

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The accessibility of transport is rated as moderate, with residents typically situated 435 meters away from the nearest transport stop.
-On average, there are 151 trips per day across all routes, which equates to approximately 17 weekly trips per individual stop.
+On average, there are 151 trips per day across all routes, which equates to about 17 weekly trips per individual stop.

 Frequently Asked Questions - Transport